Tips + Tricks

 Pictured: Lala Bumper Sectional in New Delhi Bleach fabric

-When shopping for a sofa, it can be easy to focus on design without considering comfort.
-It's helpful to imagine how you want to use your new furniture—and if your vision includes long, cozy lounge sessions, movie night hosting, or collapsing into a good midday snooze, there are a few things to consider.
+When shopping for a new sofa, it can be easy to focus on design over comfort.
+It's helpful to imagine how you want to use your new furniture—and if your vision includes long, cozy lounge sessions, movie night hosting, or collapsing into a good midday snooze, we have a few measurements to keep in mind.
 We've been doing this for a while (15+ years!) so, we've done the research and put it all together for you.
 Read on, friends.

 TIP #1